ballber/HelloWorld-Swift-CommandLineTool/README.md

 swift
 print("Hello, World!")

-- To run on xcode :
+- Using xcode IDE :

 Open xCode application
 Welcome to Xcode (cmd+may+1 or Window:Welcome to xcode)